jbcannon/REU/assignments/research-poster.md

 #### Methods

 The methods section of the poster should up approximately 20% of the poster.
-Again I recommend bulleted points to organize the methods that touch on the following points.
+I recommend bulleted points to organize the methods that touch on the following points.

 - Describe the experimental design you used to test the hypothesis giving the details of your particular experimental design including treatment levels, replication, and any blocking or nesting, etc.
 - Create a figure or diagram of your experimental setup to help concisely describe your experimental design.